 One of the game specitific mechanics is the superweapons, late-game mass-destruction weapons used to deal heavy damage on a large area.
 These superweapons can turn the table and can only be countered using anti-superweapon devices.

-Our team and my job:
+Our team and my role:

 The development team was composed of more than fifty employees.
 I was part of the multiplayer game design team from the beta release in July to the launch and post-launch in September.
 I was in charge on various tasks such as gameplay design, balancing, level design on multiplayer maps, playtesting and providing UX recommendations to the team in charge of designing UI.

-What I learned:
+What I learnt:

 This work experience has been the occasion for me to get used to new softwares such as JIRA, Confluence, TorsoiseSVN and custom tools that the Eugen team use for work.